samuela/bidirectional-typing/README.md

 run = interp Map.empty
 ```

-Not much to see here...
+Moving along...

 # Type Inference

 This is the fun part.
+Bidirectional typing is centered on two operations, hence the name.

+* Type **checking**, checking that an expression satisfies a given type under some context.
+For example, checking that `(λ x. x)` has type `a -> a` should succeed but checking it against the unit type should fail.
+* Type **synthesis**, given an expression and some program context synthesize a new type for the expression.
+We may not have enough information to determine the exact type that the expression must have, but we can make a guess and put in some placeholders where necessary.
+For example, we know `(λ x. <body>)` must have a function type `a -> b`, but we can't quite be sure about what `a` and `b` are without looking into the body of the lambda.

 Since I was starting with very few pre-conceived notions about what a bidirectional type inference algorithm should look like I ended up diverging from the "Complete and Easy" algorithm in a few ways.
 In particular, instead of maintaining a so-called "ordered algorithmic context" I simply maintained type environment that mapped source expressions to `TypeId`s which are then mapped to types:

 ```haskell
 newtype TypeId = TypeId Integer